 |Behavior||More aggressive||Less aggressive|

-- Three humped camel does not exist in reality.
+- A three-humped camel does not exist in reality.

 24. Indian Camel

-- About 80% of the total population of camels in India are found in the Rajasthan state.
+- About 80% of the total population of camels in India is found in the Rajasthan state.

 - About all of the camels are dromedaries.